 Ms. Lawonn obtained her J.D. from the University of Denver College of Law and was a member of the University of Denver Law Review.
 She received a B.S. (cum laude) in physical therapy from the University of North Dakota School of Medicine.
-Ms. Lawonn is a past member of the Colorado Bar Association (CBA) Elder Law, Trust and Estate, and Alternative Dispute Resolution sections and a past member of the Denver Bar Association.
-She is the former CBA Elder Law Section liaison to the Legislative Policy Committee, and a past member of the Elder Law Section Executive Council.
+Ms. Lawonn is a current member of the Colorado Bar Association (CBA) Elder Law Section, a past member of the CBA Trust and Estate and Alternative Dispute Resolution sections, and a past member of the Denver Bar Association.
+She is the former CBA Elder Law Section liaison to the Legislative Policy Committee and a past member of the Elder Law Section Executive Council.
 She was appointed by Congresswoman Diana DeGette as an alternate delegate to the 2005 White House Conference on Aging.